prisma/prisma1/docs/1.0/06-GraphQL-Ecosystem/02-GraphQL-Binding/02-Prisma-Binding.md

 ---
 alias: gai5urai6u
-description: Prisma Binding
+description: Prisma Binding provides a GraphQL Binding for Prisma services (GraphQL Database)
 ---

-# Prisma Binding
+# prisma-binding

-[`prisma-binding`](https://github.com/prisma/prisma-binding/) is a dedicated [GraphQL binding](!alias-quaidah9ph) for Prisma services.
+[`prisma-binding`](https://github.com/graphcool/prisma-binding/) is a dedicated [GraphQL binding](!alias-quaidah9ph) for Prisma services.

-> If you're curios about this topic, you can read the [blog post](https://blog.graph.cool/80a4aa37cff5) which introduces the general idea of GraphQL bindings.
+> If you're curious about this topic, you can read the [blog post](https://blog.graph.cool/80a4aa37cff5) which introduces the general idea of GraphQL bindings.

 ## Overview